johnelliott/image-hub/README.md

 - `systemctl status image-hub-*.service`

 ## hardware setup
-- get a raspberry pi 3 with a large enpugh SD card to keep lots of JPEGS on (32gb+)
+- get a raspberry pi 3 with a large enough SD card to keep lots of JPEGS on (32gb+)
 - install Raspbian Stretch lite or Stretch and expand the filesystem, set locales etc.
 - set up the raspi with ssh key access i.e. `$ ssh mypi` lets you run commands via ssh
 - connect some Raspberry Pis with ssh access via their ssh host name on your network